 – Mikheil Batiashvili, Minister of Education, Science, Culture, and Sport

-IOHK will organize a series of workshops, meetup, forums, and other events – with the first taking place before this fall, in order to identify the most pressing challenges and the existing skills base in the country.
+IOHK will organize a series of workshops, meetups, forums, and other events – with the first taking place before this fall, in order to identify the most pressing challenges and the existing skills base in the country.

-That scoping work will inform the design of a range of feasibility studies, looking at the technical, commercial, operational and other areas that need to be addressed as part of a wider project to embed IOHK’s blockchain technology across Georgia’s business, government and education sectors.
+That scoping work will inform the design of a range of feasibility studies, looking at the technical, commercial, operational, and other areas that need to be addressed as part of a wider project to embed IOHK’s blockchain technology across Georgia’s business, government, and education sectors.

 “We are incredibly excited to be working with the Georgian government on a range of projects across business, education and government services.
 A combination of a strong university sector in the country and a ‘can do’ attitude on the part of the government has seen the country rapidly establish itself as one of the world’s most attractive hubs for international business.
 We’re pleased to now be a part of that journey and look forward to developing the blockchain ecosystem in Georgia and helping its people to solve the challenges they face.”